BioinformaticsOnLine/Sybr/README.md

 ### Usage

 The link for sample data given above.
-To use this sample data, downloa this data and move inside the Sybr folder.
+To use this sample data, downloa this data.
 Sybr's workflow is controlled via a `run_sybr_config.yaml` file, allowing you to selectively run different analysis stages.
 User can check the Documentation for detailed understanding about config settings.

 ##### 1. Input Folder Structure